-Pinching and zooming allow you to zoom out (pinching) or in (zooming) on images or text.
+2-finger pinch zoom allows you to zoom out or in on images or text.

 - Zoom out by placing two fingers apart on the TouchPad zone and then moving your fingers together. - Zoom in by placing two fingers together on the TouchPad zone and then moving your fingers apart.